Benicàssim

+/ca-valencia/) in Valencian (known in Spanish as Benicasim), (Note: Pronunciation of Benicasim (unofficial):

-Benicàssim (/ca-valencia/; Benicasim /es/) is a municipality and beach resort located in the province of Castellón, on the Costa del Azahar in Spain.
+/es/) is a municipality and beach resort located in the province of Castellón, on the Costa del Azahar in Spain.
 The Desert de les Palmes mountain range further inland shelters the town from the north wind.

 Benicàssim is located 13 km north of the town of Castellón de la Plana, at the north end of the Valencian Community.
 The town has a population of 18,991 (2021).
 Its economy is largely based on tourism; the town is well known for its beaches and its music festivals such as Festival Internacional de Benicàssim (FIB) and the Rototom Sunsplash.

 Placename

-The placename has an Arabic origin, consisting of a compound name using the characteristic Arabic base feature beni ('sons of'; < beni-Qasim).
+The placename has an Arabic origin, consisting of a compound name using the characteristic Arabic base feature beni ('sons of' > beni-Qasim).
 The name is derived from the Banu Qasim tribe, a segment of the Kutama Berbers that settled the area during the 8th century Arab conquest of Spain.